 The team was able to quickly create a production-ready solution using Macadamian’s base IoT project framework, which also provided them with some handy functionality out of the gate such as Account Linking support.
 This support saved time by simplifying the configuration flow.
 The device IDs were handled on our end.
 This avoided having to give Alexa a unique ID for each drawer as we did when Macadamian created the Fantasy Scoreboard skill.

 However, the team ran into some trouble trying to use the Smart Home Skill API.
 First, the API currently doesn’t allow many types of controls.
 It is limited to basic On/Off commands and temperature change requests.
 This led to a problem with the natural lock/unlock command that would have been used for the Smart Drawer.

 Alexa, unlock all of the locks.

 Second, the skill adapter is limited to AWS Lambda.
 This created some friction so the team decided to stick to the API and deployment environment that they knew and already had a code base for.
-Because of these two restrictions the skill was implemented using a Custom Interaction Model with the resulting interaction being:
+Because of these two restrictions, the skill was implemented using a Custom Interaction Model with the resulting interaction being:

 Alexa, ask smart drawer to unlock all the locks.

 We would love to see the API extended in the future to allow for different interactions.
-As more connected products come to market that require additional directives, we’re sure Amazon will extend the functionality of the API to allow users to control these devices as well, and we hope that Amazon will one day allow implementation of these skills using custom web services.
+As more connected products come to market that requires additional directives, we’re sure Amazon will extend the functionality of the API to allow users to control these devices as well, and we hope that Amazon will one day allow implementation of these skills using custom web services.

 2 – Keep a Skill open